ansys/pyfluent/doc/source/user_guide/meshing_workflows.rst

 Some alternate usages
 ---------------------
-The meshing workflow objects can now be accessed in a much more pythonic object oriented way getting rid of much of the string aspects.
+The meshing workflow objects can now be accessed in a much more Pythonic object oriented way getting rid of much of the string aspects.

 For example: